Volodyan08/sala-de-reuniones/README.md

 This project is a RESTful API for managing meeting rooms in a coworking space.
 The API enables clients to view available meeting rooms, make and list bookings, and obtain various reports on usage and reservations.

+### **HOT**
+Meeting Room API already available at https://meeting-room.vintila.dev//api/.
+You can make requests to the API using the interface described in the meeting_room_api.yaml file or use test_api.py to make requests to the API.

 ## Table of Contents

 - [Overview](#overview)